spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 After you set up the SpatialOS GDK Starter Template, you can learn more about the GDK’s functionality with:

 <!-- * **The Example Project tutorial**:  Upload a session-based FPS example game to the cloud. -->
-* **The Multiserver Shooter tutorial**: Implement shooting across the boundaries of different servers simulating one game world.
+* **The Multiserver Shooter tutorial**: implement shooting across the boundaries of different servers simulating one game world.
-* **The Porting guide**: Porting your existing UE project to SpatialOS.
+* **The Porting guide**: porting your existing UE project to SpatialOS.

 ## Find out more